paniaguaadrian/java_movie-object-tested/README.md

 ## Exaplanation of the method

-- Prints on the terminal three random words choosed randomly from 3 different lists.
+- Prints on the terminal the movie that is playing

 Terminal output: